EPCCed/dirac-docs/docs/scheduler.md

 If you do not specfy a partition, the scheduler may use any available node types for the job (equivalent of `--partition=gpu`).

+!!! !!! important "Some A100-40 nodes may have A100-80 GPU installed instead"
+    As A100-40 GPU are no longer available from NVIDIA, some A100-40 nodes where hardware has failed have had to have A100-80 GPU installed instead.
+    The following nodes in the `gpu-a100-40` partition contain A100-80 GPUs:

+    - tu-c0r2n06

 !!! note
     For parallel jobs, Tursa operates in a *node exclusive* way.
 This